substratusai/kubeai/docs/how-to/serve-lora-adapters.md

 curl http://$KUBEAI_ENDPOINT/openai/v1/models
 ```

-Each adapter will be listed as a separate model object with the adapter id appended to the base model id.
+Each adapter will be listed as a separate model object with the adapter name appended to the base Model name.